RedisDays Available Now On-Demand.

 I’ve been working with the RediSearch module quite a bit lately — it’s one of the more fascinating developments in the Redis ecosystem and it deserves it’s own series.
-If you’re not familiar with RediSearch and its features, you should take a look at this video.

 If you’ve built an application with Redis as a primary data store, you’ve likely experienced both the elation and confusion of the native data types.
 When you understand the data types, you realize that much of your data fits neatly into one of them.
 However, many common application patterns require both indexing (“what key has x value?”) and search (“what key contains some text string?”).
 While these questions can be answered by leveraging the native datatypes in creative ways, the code can be complex and has speed and/or space efficiency trade offs.
 The RediSearch module fills in these blanks with few trade offs.
 In this first installment we’re going to be exploring the very basics of the module as a gentle introduction.

 Modules are add-ons for your Redis server.
 At their most basic level, they implement new commands, but they can also implement new data types.
 Modules are written in systems programming languages; C/C++, Rust and Golang have been used but other languages are possible.
 Since they’re written in compiled languages, extreme high performance is possible.